 Carpet cleaners with a large tank tend to weigh more, though, so they may be more difficult to use.

 Some carpet cleaners feature dual tanks: one for clean water and one for dirty water.
-Others features a single tank with a bladder design – the clean water is housed in a smaller container that sits inside a larger one, where the dirty water is collected to keep them separated.
+Others feature a single tank with a bladder design – the clean water is housed in a smaller container that sits inside a larger one, where the dirty water is collected to keep them separated.

 You should also consider what sort of dispenser the carpet cleaner uses for the cleaning solution.
 Some mix it directly with the water, while others apply it to the carpet separately from the water.